-This route offers everything that makes the hiker's heart beat faster - and not just by one or the other increase.
-A striking attraction is the reservoir Bitburg with its water sports.
-Surrounded by red-glowing red sandstone cliffs, the lake promenade offers the opportunity to stroll.The scenic Prümtal is characterized by beautiful loops, so-called meanders.
-Here, among other things, beaver and mouflon are native.
-Only the almost musical splashing of the Prüm itself interrupts the idyllic Ruhe.Der Hammer Büsch presents itself as an open hillside forest with a magnificent view of Castle Hamm.
-The Burbesberg climb is in the truest sense of the word the highlight of the hike: the view from here to Erbes- and Idarkopf in Hunsrück.
+This route offers everything that makes a hiker's heart beat faster - and not just with one or the other ascent.
+A striking attraction is the Bitburg reservoir with its water sports facilities.
+Surrounded by glowing red sandstone cliffs, the lake promenade offers the opportunity to stroll.The scenic Prümtal is characterized by beautiful loops, so-called meanders.
+Beavers and mouflons are native here.
+Only the almost musical babbling of the Prüm itself interrupts the idyllic tranquility.
+The Hammer Büsch presents itself as an open hillside forest with a wonderful view of Hamm Castle.
+The ascent of the Burbesberg is in the truest sense of the word the highlight of the hike: the view from here extends to the Erbes- and Idarkopf in the Hunsrück.

-If you want to hike on traces of the Middle Ages, then this route is the right place for you.
-On romantic rock paths, it leads around the castle Neuerburg.
-The mighty structure forms a splendid ensemble with the parish church of St. Nicholas, the bell tower and today's vicarage - former Vogthaus.
-The Beilsturm, once a watchtower, and the "Koblenzer Pfad", which leads over an old defensive wall, give the Middle Ages a new lease of life.
-The Panoramaweg and the pulpit offer impressive views of the Enz valley and the heart of the picturesque town.Eligius and Kreuzkapelle, the Mariensäule at the market and the "Schwarzbildchen" - resting in a 700-year-old oak tree - hint at the piety of the Neuerburg people.
-The colorful city park directly on the Enzbach invites you to unwind and to review the tour.
-The market square is the start and end point of the hike and offers itself for the subsequent culinary strengthening.
+If you want to hike in the footsteps of the Middle Ages, this route is just right for you.
+It leads on romantic rocky paths around Neuerburg Castle.
+The mighty structure forms a splendid ensemble with the parish church of St. Nicholas, the bell tower and today's rectory - former Vogthaus.
+The Beilsturm, once a watchtower, and the "Koblenz Path" leading over an old defensive wall bring the Middle Ages back to life.
+The panorama path and the pulpit offer impressive views of the Enz valley and the heart of the picturesque town.Eligius and Kreuzkapelle, the Mariensäule on the market and the "Schwarzbildchen" - resting in a 700 year old oak tree - give an idea of the piety of the Neuerburger Völkchen.
+The colorful city park directly on the Enzbach invites you to relax and review the tour.
+The market square is the start and end point of the hike and is ideal for subsequent culinary refreshments.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 This tour is truly in the heart of Europe.
-The Ourtal between Tintesmühle and the village of Ouren is narrow, steep and quaint.
-Deep, the river has dug into the Rhenish Slate Mountains.
-In the past, the Our hosted thousands of freshwater pearl mussels.
-So that the stock recovers, there is a breeding station of these rare river dwellers in the Kalborner mill.
-Halfway through the tour you will reach the Europen monument in Ouren.
-Each of the six founding countries of the United Europe has a large stone block in the park of the European Monument.After a short and violent climb to Königslei, fantastic views open over the treetops.
-The brook draws its bows cheerfully.
-Dragonflies glitter in the sun and brown trout glisten in the crystal-clear water.
-Rare riparian forests flank the Our.
-They are among the most vital habitats in Europe!
-Here kingfisher and herons are hunting.
-Maybe even a black stork can be seen.
+The Ourtal between Tintesmühle and the town of Ouren is narrow, steep and rustic here.
+The river has dug its way deep into the Rhenish Slate Mountains.
+The Our used to be home to thousands of river pearl mussels.
+In order for the population to recover, there is a breeding station for these rare river inhabitants in the Kalborn mill.
+Halfway through the tour you reach the European monument in Ouren.
+For each of the six founding countries of United Europe there is a large stone block in the park of the European monument.After a short and violent ascent to the Königslei, fantastic views over the treetops open up.
+The brook loops cheerfully.
+Dragonflies shimmer in the sun and brown trout glitter in the crystal clear water.
+Rare alluvial forest stands flank the Our.
+They are among the most vital living spaces in Europe!
+Kingfisher and heron hunt here.
+You might even see a black stork.

-Hikers on the Irsenpfad experience one of the most idyllic valleys of the Eifel.
-If you are looking for peace and loneliness, you will find it here in the Islek.
-Surrounded by over 500 meters high, mighty ridges, the Irsen snakes through a picturesque meadow landscape.
-The splashing of the irises accompanies the silence of the Irsental.Hard-working beaver have left their mark, they have become home here again.
-The special feature of this route is the interplay of tranquility that radiates the valley and the wide views that afford the heights.
-Medicine for body and soul in this hectic time.
+Hikers on the Irsenpfad experience one of the most idyllic valleys in the Eifel.
+If you are looking for peace and solitude, you will find it here in the Islek.
+Framed by mighty mountain ranges over 500 meters high, the Irsen meanders through a picturesque meadow landscape.
+The lapping of the Irsen accompanies the silence of the Irsen valley.Hard-working beavers have left their mark, they have made their home here again.
+The special feature of this route is the interplay of the tranquility that exudes the valley and the wide views that the hills provide.
+Medicine for body and soul in these hectic times.

-Bizzare rocky landscapes, flowery meadows and fern-rich forests characterize this route.
-But also very rare animal and plant species, such as hawks and orchids find their home here.Many sights along the route invite you to linger.
-For example, the Liborius chapel, which has a wonderful view of Echternach and its surroundings, or the pigsties, a 300 meter long and about 60 meter wide gorge with a narrow entrance and exit, but also the baroque castle Weilerbach with a beautiful castle garden after French models.Not to mention, the Diana monument in Bollendorf, which commemorates a Roman goddess, responsible for the protection of the forest and hunting luck.
+Bizzare rocky landscapes, meadows rich in flowers and forests rich in ferns characterize this route.
+But also particularly rare animal and plant species, such as falcons and orchids, find their home here.Many sights along the route invite you to linger.
+For example the Liborius Chapel, from which you have a wonderful view of Echternach and its surroundings, or the pigsties, a 300 meter long and about 60 meter wide gorge with a narrow entrance and exit, but also the baroque Weilerbach Castle with a beautiful castle garden based on French models.Not to forget the Diana monument in Bollendorf, which commemorates a Roman goddess, responsible for the protection of the forest and hunting luck.

-The devil himself has left his mark on this route.
-His devil's work documented gorges and fissures in the rock bastions of the Ferschweiler plateau - especially the 28 meters deep named after him gorge.
-Rarely does the elemental power of nature show itself as impressive as on the Irrel waterfalls.
-At a length of 140 meters, the clear water of the Prüm fights between mighty boulders.
-The hiking bridge over the Prüm opens a fascinating view of the natural spectacle.Speaking of view: From the Liboriuskapelle, high above the Sûre valley, there is a wonderful view of the romantic Echternach.
-Since the 16th century, hermit monks lived in the cliff hewn in the rock below the chapel, whose remains can still be admired.
-The entrance to the Gutenbachtal valley marks the Felsenweiher: a bizarre complex surrounded by terraces, basins, stairs and bridges.
-The Nature Park Center Teufelsschlucht offers a range of adventure activities in this spectacular landscape.
+The devil himself left his mark on this route.
+His devil's work is documented by gorges and crevices in the rock bastions of the Ferschweiler plateau - especially the 28-meter-deep gorge named after him.
+The primal force of nature is seldom as impressive as at the Irrel waterfalls.
+Over a length of 140 meters, the clear water of the Prüm struggles between mighty boulders.
+The hiking bridge over the Prüm opens up a fascinating view of the natural spectacle.Speaking of the view: The Liborius Chapel, located high above the Sauer Valley, offers a wonderful view of the romantic Echternach.
+Hermit monks have lived in the rock-cut hermitage below the chapel since the 16th century, the remains of which can still be admired.
+The rock pond marks the entrance to the Gutenbachtal: a bizarre complex surrounded by terraces, pools, stairs and bridges.
+The Teufelsschlucht nature park center offers adventure activities in this spectacular landscape.

 This route lives up to its name.
-Four brooks with very different character are the hikers cheerful companion.
-On old mining trail along the Alfbachs the story of the pretty resort Bleialf awakes.
-Here Bleierz was won until the middle of the 20th century.From Halenfeld the path runs along grassy paths along the Donsbach.
-After a short Hügelmezzo with magnificent views, the next stream is at your feet: the Ihrbach.
-Traces of diligent construction betray the beaver.
-Numerous ponds are a hunting ground for blue and greenschillernder dragonflies.
-Again it goes over the open ridge.Grazing sheep graze as white spots the lush green meadows and pastures.
-The culmination of the varied tour is a relaxing spot on the romantic pond near Richelsberg.
+Four brooks with very different characters are lively companions for the hiker.
+The history of the pretty resort of Bleialf comes to life on old mining trails along the Alfbach.
+Lead ore was mined here until the middle of the 20th century.From Halenfeld the path runs along grass paths along the Donsbach.
+After a short hillside intermezzo with a grandiose view, the next brook is at your feet: the Ihrbach.
+Traces of busy building activity betray the beaver.
+Numerous ponds are hunting grounds for blue and green shimmering dragonflies.
+Again it goes over the open hill ridge.Grazing sheep enliven the lush green of the meadow and pasture landscape as white spots.
+The culmination of the varied tour is a relaxing spot by the romantic pond near Richelsberg.